 For many of us, there comes a time when we go in search of a more fulfilling career.
 Maybe our current job isn’t doing it for us anymore.
 Maybe we need more time with family.
 Albert Einstein, a pretty smart guy, once said, “In the middle of difficulty lies opportunity.”
 Maybe you’re now on the doorstep of an opportunity for a fulfilling career as a WoodmenLife Sales Representative1.

 We’re always looking for Sale Representatives who want to make a difference for families and communities.
-Even better, this fulfilling career lines up directly with an 80000hours.org story2 .
+Even better, this fulfilling career lines up directly with an inc.com story2.
 The story reviewed 60 studies about what makes a dream job.
-According that study review, a dream job comes down to six things:
+According to that study review, a dream job comes down to five things:

 “It’s a dream career,” Kendall said.
 “Sometimes you have to remind yourself that it’s real.
 Where else can you make a difference in the community, have a flexible schedule and make a great living?
 It’s very hard to find.
 WoodmenLife treats you like royalty.”

-The right path toward a fulfilling career is laid out further in an Inc.com article3.
-Much of its emphasis is on the ability find happiness at home and at work in a career that:
+The right path toward a fulfilling career is laid out further in a second Inc.com article3.
+Much of its emphasis is on the ability to find happiness at home and at work in a career that:

 Cami Dixon, a WoodmenLife Financial Representative in La Grange, TX, has found great fulfillment helping locally.
 She also enjoys the flexibility to make her family a priority.